Meridian Water, Enfield

 In 2005 Ikea opened a superstore on the former site of the Gothic Works, with introductory offers that sparked a ‘riot’.

 Around 2007 Enfield council began to formulate regeneration plans for the area then referred to as Central Leeside.
 Over the next few years the plans became ever more ambitious until, by 2015, a total transformation was envisaged, with over 200 acres of homes, parks and commercial premises comprising a new neighbourhood (almost a whole new town) to be called Meridian Water.

 Following a competition, the architects Karakusevic Carson were appointed by the council to produce a masterplan for the site.
 Their computer generated images appear in the slideshow above.
 A key feature of the masterplan is a central spine — ‘the Causeway’ — which will run east-west across Meridian Water, though its precise route has yet to be finalised.
 Two repurposed industrial sheds adjacent to the Lee Navigation would become Meridian Works (shown in one of the slides), providing workspace for 500 makers, sculptors and artists.

-Highly unusually, Enfield council has been buying up the necessary sites before leasing them to private developers.
+Highly unusually, Enfield council bought up the necessary sites before leasing them to private developers.
 A setback occurred in late 2017 when preferred bidder Barratt Developments withdrew from the scheme, following the council’s refusal to accept their proposed terms.
 A dependable replacement partner proved hard to find.

-Infrastructure development and enabling works have continued and Meridian Water station is due to open in mid-2019.
-However, an air of uncertainty has begun to descend over the project as a consequence of several factors, including the preferred partner predicament, central government funding cuts and the mayor of London’s draft London Plan, which has led to a planning inspector’s ruling restricting the number of homes that can be built, instead requiring the provision of more strategic industrial land.
+Infrastructure development and enabling works have continued and Meridian Water station is due to open on 28 May 2019.
+However, an air of uncertainty has begun to descend over the project as a consequence of several factors, including the preferred partner predicament, central government funding cuts and the mayor of London’s draft London Plan, which has led to a planning inspector’s ruling restricting the number of homes that can be built on the part of the site designated as strategic industrial land.